hoelzro/vim-split-navigate/README.md

 them in the future if it takes off.

   - This plugin doesn't currently play well with folds.
 It *can*, but it would take some effort and I want to make sure it's useful before I add that.
-  - The keybindings (Space, j, k) are hardcoded.
-I tend to dislike it when plugins choose keybindings for me, but this will at least allow users to quickly and easily try the plugin.